 - Etude in C Major

-3. Bradford Werner’s guitar method is structured for beginners
+3. Bradford Werner’s YouTube channel: Structured for beginners

 Werner does the teaching in his patient and thorough style and the beginner can learn a lot about the basics of classical guitar playing – forefinger and middle finger alternation of the right hand, open string exercises, left hand placements and much more – using the etudes as examples of techniques to learn.

-4. Classical Guitar Shed, the biggest resource for tutorials
+4. Classical Guitar Shed on YouTube: The biggest resource for tutorials

-Guitarist and teacher Allen Mathews has a whole treasure house full of goodies for the beginner as well as for intermediate players.
+Guitarist and teacher Allen Mathews has a whole YouTube treasure-house of a channel, full of goodies for the beginner as well as for intermediate players.
 In his channel, there is a playlist called Tutorials which has a humongous 364 video lessons covering topics such as dynamics, triplets, phrasing, LH independence, harmonics, beginner mistakes, guitar squeaks, practice tips, scale practice, arpeggios, slurs, repertoire how-tos and ornaments.
 Each video is on average about 7 to 8 minutes in ready-to-digest form.

 There is a similar collection of short video lessons under the playlist title of Practice tips which has 289 videos.
 These cover topics such as phrasing, capos, accents, injuries, segovia scales, stretches and warm-ups, sight reading, tone production, the works!